Select Page

 Each of the mobile units at these events is equipped to offer a range of services, such as:

-Clean needles and injection equipment are exchanged on a one-for-one basis, with contaminated syringes safely disposed of.
+Sterile syringes and injection equipment are exchanged with contaminated syringes safely disposed of.

 Naloxone Kits